AI consulting

 Practical AI Consulting and Workflow Automation

-AI work should start with clear documentation, workflow review, data boundaries, and practical automation opportunities before tools are introduced.
+i134 starts AI work with clear documentation, workflow review, data boundaries, and practical automation opportunities before tools are introduced.

 AI Readiness Review